qew4476/TodoApp/README.md

 # Overview

-* This is a ToDo web application built using FastAPI and hosted on AWS.
+* This is a ToDo web application built using FastAPI and hosted on AWS(Suspended).
 * The browser might display a warning about the site being insecure due to the lack of an SSL certificate, but rest assured, it's safe to visit.

 Login Page: